 Examples of conventions used in several dictionaries are briefly described in this subsection.
-Where possible, the default line breaking properties for characters commonly used in dictionaries have been assigned to accommodate these and similar conventions.
-However, implementing the full conventions in dictionaries requires special support.
+Where possible, the line breaking properties for characters commonly used in dictionaries have been assigned to accommodate these and similar conventions by default.
+However, implementing the full conventions in dictionaries requires tailoring of line break classes and rules or other types of special support.